20 Tips for Increasing Your Productivity When Freelancing

 If you’re looking to increase productivity when freelancing, it can be helpful to think about your email usage.
 The reason is that people often send emails to one another instead of using other communication channels like phone calls, instant messages, and even face-to-face conversations.

 That can be helpful for several reasons.
-For example, email is much less expensive than some other types of communication, and it’s easy to write down things quickly and send them.
+For example, email is much less expensive than other communication types, and it’s easy to write down things quickly and send them.

 However, email isn’t the best channel for communicating.
-It’s great for when you have information to share with someone, but it doesn’t work well for talking about personal issues.
+It’s great for sharing information with someone, but it doesn’t work well for discussing personal issues.

 5 – Schedule One Day a Week for Meetings